 Why use a Matrix Chart?

-Management can organize data, prioritize resources, and also make the right decision to keep the project on track.
+Management can organize data, prioritize resources, and make the right decision to keep the project on track.

 When to use Matrix Chart?

-- Determine the problem causes
+- Determining the problem causes.

-- Assigning the resources based on skills and requirements
+- Assigning the resources based on skills and requirements.

-- Comparing the consequence of alternative solutions
+- Comparing the consequence of alternative solutions.

-- Identifying the opportunity for improvements
+- Identifying the opportunity for improvements.

 What Would You Use a Matrix Chart?

-Use the matrix diagram to discover the strength of relationships between a grid of rows and columns indicated by a number or symbol in the cell.
+Use the Matrix Diagram to discover the strength of relationships between a grid of rows and columns indicated by a number or symbol in the cell.
 A great example of this is the House of Quality in a Quality Functional Design (QFD).

-- Define the objective: Identify the purpose of the matrix diagram, and determine the relationship between the data sets.
+- Define the objective: Identify the purpose of the Matrix Diagram, and determine the relationship between the data sets.
 This will help to select the team, data collection, and also selection of matrix chart.

 - Draw conclusions: Review the relationship between the groups and draw a conclusion based on the data.
 While the matrix diagram may be a time-consuming investment is well worth the effort.